-The interim post-blast condition survey must meet the criteria for condition surveys set forth in section 3-15.
+The interim post-blast condition survey must meet the criteria for condition surveys set forth in section 3-16.
 However, the survey must be completed within the condensed time frame set forth above or blasting must cease until the interim condition survey requirement is met.

-The user, blaster and developer are is primarily responsible for handling, discharging or settling of all damage or annoyance claims resulting from the blasting activity.
-Monitoring or review of the blasting activity conducted by the County in accordance with this article will not relieve the user, blaster and developer of this responsibility for compliance with this Article.
+The developer is primarily responsible for handling, discharging or settling all damage or annoyance claims resulting from the blasting activity.
+Monitoring or review of the blasting activity conducted by the County in accordance with this article will not relieve the user, blaster and developer of responsibility for compliance with this Article.